blaix/prettynice/README.md

 It is a `FormData` value which is a mapping of field names to arrays of values.

-You can use `get` to get a `Maybe String` of the first value associated with a field name, or `getAll` to get an `Array String` of all values associated with the a field name.
+You can use `get` to get a `Maybe String` of the first value associated with a field name, or `getAll` to get an `Array String` of all values associated with the field name.
 For example:

 ```elm